Safe in Turkey, a family flees rape, torture in Syria

 "There are taxi drivers that pick people up every night.
 If the road is clear, they will take two or three people and take them out of the city.
 The taxi took us from the centre of the city to the outlying villages," he said.

-"From there we walked all the way to the border, maybe 50 kilometres (30 miles)."
+"From there we walked all the way to the border, maybe 50 kilometers (30 miles)."

 They walked for three days across the hills and through farms.
 Every time they saw government soldiers they would hide, sometimes for hours at a time.
 Once the soldiers opened fire in their direction, but they managed to escape.